Predicates

 directives,

-the argument of the database handling predicates must be know at compile time.
+the argument of the database handling predicates must be known at compile-time.

-If that is not the case, you must use instead either an explicitly-qualified
+If that is not the case, you must use either an explicitly-qualified argument

 :- object(...).